 Its about paying attention to the important subtleties in the way our bodies move and becoming very aware of how we move and the habitual movement patterns that may be feeding into our pain or disfunction.

-Integrating mind, body and breath is key.
-All have impacts and consequences on each other.
+Integrating mind, body and breath is essential and have impacts and consequences on each other.

 Clinical Pilates is DIFFERENT because it is facilitated by a physiotherapist.
 Colleen Byrne has 6 years of university training in anatomy, physiology and injury management and most importantly clinical reasoning.
 Colleen has been a practicing physiotherapy for 9 years and is highly qualified to assess and determine what type of therapy is suitable for your condition and can modify exercises if need be.